-In July 2023, HELLENiQ Renewables S.A., a wholly owned subsidiary of HELLENiQ Energy Holdings signed a financing framework agreement of an amount of up to €766m with National Bank of Greece S.A. and Eurobank
+In July 2023, HELLENiQ Renewables S.A., a wholly owned subsidiary of HELLENiQ Energy Holdings signed a financing framework agreement for an amount of up to €766m with National Bank of Greece S.A. and Eurobank S.A. for the implementation of multiple financing arrangements (non-recourse Project Finance) in relation to existing and new projects for electricity generation from Renewable Energy Sources.
+As of the date of approval of these financial statements, the Group has not proceeded with any drawdown associated with the above mentioned agreement.

-&quot;Non-cash movements" column includes the amortization of deferred borrowing costs.
+[&]quot;Non-cash movements" column includes the amortization of deferred borrowing costs.